America’s long-running, state-by-state battle over parental empowerment in education may be going national.

 Rubio is certain to face headwinds in a Democratically-controlled Senate, but the bill he plans to file would give low-income families options in states that have yet to offer them private school alternatives.
 The fight in many states has pitted teachers unions and school districts against low-income parents who might benefit.
 And though state constitutions sometimes speak to the use of vouchers, the U.S. Supreme Court has ruled in two separate landmark opinions (here and here) that such programs are constitutional.

-Politically, the bill gives Rubio – a potential Republican contender for president in 2016 – a vehicle to barrel into a Democratic vacuum over parental choice, and to make inroads with black and Hispanic families who increasingly demand such options.
+Politically, the bill gives Rubio – a potential Republican contender for president in 2016 – a vehicle to barrel into a Democratic vacuum over parental school choice, and to make inroads with black and Hispanic families who increasingly demand such options.

 His proposal isn’t a complete surprise.